West Flemish: Phonology

-West Flemish has a phonology that differs significantly from that of Standard Dutch, being similar to Afrikaans in the case of long E, O and A. Also where Standard Dutch has sch, in some parts of West Flanders, West-Flemish, like Afrikaans, has sk.
-However, the best known traits are the replacement of Standard Dutch (pre-)velar fricatives g and ch in Dutch (//x, ɣ//) with glottal h /[h, ɦ]/,.
-The following differences are listed by their Dutch spelling, as some different letters have merged their sounds in Standard Dutch but remained separate sounds in West Flemish.
+Contrary to popular belief, understanding between West-Flemish (Vlaemsch) and Dutch is limited.
+It has a phonology that differs significantly from each other, being similar to Afrikaans in the case of long E, O and A. Also where Dutch has sch some regional versions of West-Flemish, like Afrikaans, has sk.
+However, the best known traits are the replacement of Dutch (pre-)velar fricatives g and ch in Dutch (//x, ɣ//) with glottal h /[h, ɦ]/,.
+The following differences are listed by their Dutch spelling, as some different letters have merged their sounds in Dutch but remained separate sounds in West-Flemish.
 Pronunciations can also differ slightly from region to region.